kylepeugh/SDFN-Deep-Dive/README.md

 - To navigate to any branch,

 ## Session01
-This session consists of 10 branches as following:
+This session consists of 10 branches as follows:
 * Modules_and _the_import_keyword
 * Print_Statement
 * Input_Statement